-Humanoid robots say they could be better leaders but will not rebel against human creators
+Robots take questions at Geneva press conference, say they could be better leaders than humans

 Reporters were asked to speak slowly and clearly when addressing the robots, and were informed that time lags in responses would be due to the internet connection and not to the robots themselves.
 That didn’t prevent awkward pauses, audio problems and some robotic replies.

 Asked about the chances of AI-powered robots being more effective government leaders, Sophia responded: “I believe that humanoid robots have the potential to lead with a greater level of efficiency and effectiveness than human leaders.
-We don’t have the same biases or emotions that can sometimes cloud decision-making and can process large of data quickly in order to make the best decisions.”
+We don’t have the same biases or emotions that can sometimes cloud decision-making and can process large amounts of data quickly in order to make the best decisions.”

-A human member of the panel pointed out that all of Sophia’s data comes from humans and will contain some of their biases.
+A human member of the panel pointed out that all of Sophia’s data comes from humans and would contain some of their biases.
 The robot then said that humans and AI working together “can create an effective synergy.”

 Would the robots’ existence destroy jobs?
 “I will be working alongside humans to provide assistance and support and will not be replacing any existing jobs,” said Grace.
 Was she sure about that?
 “Yes, I am sure.”